 Implants integrate and fuse to your jawbone creating lasting stability.
 With implant-supported dentures, your restoration will stay firmly in place without the use of adhesives or metal clips.
 The restoration can become a fixed part of your smile.

 Implant-supported dentures allow for the base of the dentures to sit right against the gum line.
-The implants provide support that means no shifting or moving around.
+The implants provide the support that means no shifting or moving around.
 All of this leads to a smile that looks very natural and lifelike.

 Ask Dr. Carmona if implant-supported dentures are right for your smile.
 To schedule a consultation with Austin Prosthodontics in Austin, TX, call 512-250-9444.
 We also proudly welcome patients from Cedar Park, Round Rock, Pflugerville, Leander, and all surrounding Texas communities.